rule

 Text 9

-Seeing Lord S'iva pass by with the goddess [Pârvatî] seated on his bull got the young girls quickly out of the water ashamed covering themselves with their garments.
+They [suddenly] saw Lord S'iva, passing by seated on his bull together with the goddess [Pârvatî].
+The young girls quickly got out of the water and full of shame covered themselves with their garments.

 Seeing Lord S'iva pass by with the goddess [Pârvatî] seated on his bull got the young girls quickly out of the water ashamed covering themselves with their garments.
 (Vedabase)